docopt/docopts/README.md

 ## COMPATIBILITY

-Bash 4.x and higher is the main target.
+Bash 4+ and higher is the main target.

-In order to use `docopts` with bash 3.2 (for macOS and old GNU/Linux versions) by avoiding bash >4.x associative arrays, you can:
+In order to use `docopts` with Bash 3.2 (for macOS and old GNU/Linux versions) by avoiding bash >4.x associative arrays, you can:

 * don't use the `-A` option